-As noted in the land use review in Chapter 3, portions of the TEA contain slopes in excess of seven percent (see Figure 14), with small areas in excess of twenty-five percent.
+As noted in the land use review in Chapter 3, portions of the TEA contain slopes in excess of seven percent (see Figure 14), with some areas in excess of twenty-five percent.
+Significantly, there are quarry pits in the southeast portion of the TEA west of 124th Avenue.
 The TEA contains numerous upland and wetland habitat areas identified by Metro (see Figure 15).
 Field investigations performed as part of this project refined the wetlands locations (illustrated in Figure 16) but did not result in survey-grade determinations of the wetlands boundaries.
 Habitat conditions restrict development locations and add local, state, and federal permitting requirements that extend development timelines and increase costs.